React Analytics Setup: Add Tracking to Any React App

 How to Track Pageviews in React Router

 Trigger pageview events on route transitions, not just initial load.
-Hook into your router location object and fire analytics when pathname or search params change.
+Hook into your router's location object and fire analytics when pathname or search params change.

-3. Send normalized path + title data to your analytics tool.
+Send clean path + title to your analytics tool.
+Strip query params containing PII or session tokens.

 Event Tracking Plan for React Apps